ryco117/distort-server/docs/README.md

             - `peerId`: string; the IPFS identity to create the account for. "root" account for this identitity must sign `accounName`
             - `accountName`: string; the name to assign to the new account
             - `authToken`: string; the string token that will be used to authorize account operations.
 Recommended to be a password hash using PBKDF2 parameter with SHA256 and 1000, then encode with base64
-            - `signature`: string; the hexadecimal signature string created by the "root" account of the specified IPFS identity.
-This token allows for the creation of an account with the signed account name
+            - `signature`: string; the base64 encoded signature string created by the "root" account of the specified peer identity.
+This token allows for the creation of an account with the signed account name.
+              The signed text to verify is the string `create-account://` appended by the account name
         - Action: creates an account with the specified properties and generates a new key pair.
 Does not subscribe to any groups
         - Return: account object; details of the newly created account